thosgood/this-weeks-finds/markdown/101-150/week144.md

 Okay...
 I've been sort of goofing off in the last few Weeks, but now I want to return to some hardcore mathematics.
-In particular, I want to talk about $n$-categories and homotopy theory, so I'm going to pick up "The Tale of n-Categories" roughly where I left off in ["Week 100"](#week100), and start connecting it to the little introduction to homotopy theory I gave from ["Week 115"](#week115) to ["Week 119"](#week119).
+In particular, I want to talk about $n$-categories and homotopy theory, so I'm going to pick up "The Tale of $n$-Categories" roughly where I left off in ["Week 100"](#week100), and start connecting it to the little introduction to homotopy theory I gave from ["Week 115"](#week115) to ["Week 119"](#week119).